 Summary: Are you thinking of becoming a homeowner in WA in the near future?
 If so, you’ll want to know everything there is to know about buying.
 In this article, we’ll go over some important rules when it comes to becoming a successful buyer in a seller’s market in WA.

-By now, everyone is aware that the housing recovery is well underway; homeowners who once were “underwater” (owing more than their homes’ value) now have enough equity to sell, and possibly move up.
+By now, the housing recovery is much more established following the housing and economic debacle over a decade ago homeowners in WA who once were “underwater” (owing more than their homes’ value) now have enough equity to sell, and possibly move up.

-Even with this obvious recovery, there is still a shortage of inventory in most areas.
+Even with this obvious recovery, there is still a shortage of inventory in many areas.
 This means that home sellers are often in the enviable position of entertaining multiple offers on their homes.
-Many buyers, however, have been through the disheartening experience of finding their “perfect” home, only to discover that they competed unsuccessfully with two or three other buyers in a sort of bidding war.
+Many buyers, however, have been through the disheartening experience of finding their “perfect” home, only to discover that they completed unsuccessfully with two or three other buyers in a sort of bidding war.

 There is one thing you should not do: do not get too attached to any one home before a seller has accepted your offer.
 With today’s competitive market, you should keep in mind that other buyers may prevail; but if you stick to the process and keep your goal in mind, you’ll succeed.

 Remember that a house is just a bunch of sticks nailed together, sitting on a big piece of dirt.
 Once a family moves in and fills it with noise, energy and love, then it becomes a home.
 And that is what is perfect.

 Need a Mortgage?
 Are you both a buyer and a seller in the current market?
 Sammamish Mortgage is a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
 We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
 Please contact us if you have any questions or are ready to apply for a home loan.
 Last Updated: [last-modified]